-(a) To be eligible for an air ambulance service authorization, an applicant shall:

-(1) Hold the following approval(s) issued by the Civil Aviation Regulatory Commission (CARC);

-(i) A Current and valid Air Operator Certificate authorizing common carriage under JCAR- Parts OPS1 or OPS3.

-(ii) A Current and valid operations specifications for authorizing air ambulance operations.

-(iii) Current and valid certificate of Registration for each air ambulance to be operated; and

-(iv) A Current and valid Airworthiness certificate for each air ambulance to be operated.

-(2) Have Current and valid liability insurance coverage for the air ambulance service as required by JCARs Parts 213 and 201.

-(3) Have Current and valid malpractice insurance coverage for air ambulance service as per applicable regulations .

-(4) Have a system and procedure for the disposal of the medical remnants.

-(5) Comply with all applicable requirements of this part.

-(6) The air ambulance Service must comply with the maintenance requirements, in accordance with Part M, for all Aircraft operated under the terms of its AOC(7) The maintenance system has been approved by the CARC in accordance with Part M, Subpart G.

-(8) Hold an accreditation of air ambulance services to provide assurance that the service meets national public safety standards set by Ministry of Health and from Civil Defense
+- (a) To be eligible for an air ambulance service authorization, an applicant shall: - (1) Hold the following approval(s) issued by the Civil Aviation Regulatory Commission (CARC): - (i) Current and valid Air Operator Certificate authorizing common carriage under JCAR- Part OPS1. - (ii) Current and valid operations specifications for authorizing air ambulance operations. - (iii) Current and valid certificate of Registration for each air ambulance to be operated; and - (iv) A Current and valid Airworthiness certificate for each air ambulance to be operated. - (2) Have Current and valid liability insurance coverage for the air ambulance service as required by JCARs Parts 213 and 201. - (3) Have Current and valid malpractice insurance coverage for air ambulance service as per applicable regulations. - (4) Have a system and procedure for the disposal of the medical remnants. - (5) Comply with all applicable requirements of this part.

-(b) To maintain eligibility for an air ambulance service authorization, an air ambulance service shall meet the requirements of subsections (a)(1)-(8).

-(C) Authorization Validity: air ambulance authorization is valid for two years issued by CARC, upon successful completion of the application process, a preliminary inspection and approval Subject to compliance with the foregoing conditions, this approval shall remain valid until the expiry date, unless surrendered, superseded, suspended or revoked.
+- (6) The air ambulance Service must comply with the maintenance requirements, in accordance with Part M, for all Aircraft operated under the terms of its AOC. - (7) The maintenance system has been approved by the CARC in accordance with Part M, Subpart G. - (b) To maintain eligibility for an air ambulance service authorization, an air ambulance service shall meet the requirements of subsections (a)(1)-(7). - (c) Authorization Validity: air ambulance authorization is valid for two years issued by CARC, upon successful completion of the application process, a preliminary inspection and approval Subject to compliance with the foregoing conditions, this approval shall remain valid until the expiry date, unless surrendered, superseded, suspended or revoked.

-138.15 (Reserved)
+138.15 138.19 Reserved.